9 Things That Matter When Hiring Black Teachers

 - address personal biases as you evaluate candidates.

 Make these forms of accountability common practice for every hire.

 In the end, your hiring process is an opportunity to communicate your values and how much Black expertise is valued.
-If you want to learn more about ways that you can strengthen your hiring process to recruit teachers of color, be sure to join us for our upcoming webinar.
+If you want to learn more about ways that you can strengthen your hiring process to recruit teachers of color, check out the video below!